 When you consider the legacy this king left behind, and indeed, when you learn more about his life and his rule over England, it’s easy to see why.

-Here’s a brief, yet detailed, an overview of the life and times of the infamous King Henry VIII of England.
+Here’s a brief, yet detailed, overview of the life and times of the infamous head of the House of Tudor, King Henry VIII of England.

 Henry was born at Greenwich Palace, also known as Palace of Placentia on the 28th of June, 1491.

 He was the second son of King Henry VII, also known as Henry Tudor, as subsequently, Henry was not actually the heir to the throne of England until his older brother Arthur passed away in 1502.

 In 1509, Henry became heir to the throne.

 In 1509, Henry married his first wife, Catherine of Aragon, on the 11th of June, who was his own brother’s widow.

 Unlike many of his generation, Henry was actually a very well-spoken and well educated young man, who spoke fluent Latin, Spanish and French.
 He was also a very talented musician as he composed music, was a good tennis player, was a talented wrestler due to his large frame, plus he would often ‘cast the bar’ which was essentially the tossing of a heavy iron bar.

 He also hunted, took part in archery and was even a capable jouster!